jcobo88/microsoft-365-entra-intune-lab/README.md

 I created a Microsoft 365 Business Premium tenant for the fictional company **Cobo Technologies**.

-This tenant became the foundation for the Entra ID, Intune, licensing, Conditional Access, and endpoint-management portions of the lab.
+The tenant became the foundation for the Entra ID, Intune, licensing, Conditional Access, and endpoint-management portions of the lab.

 ![Microsoft 365 tenant created](screenshots/01-microsoft-365-tenant-created.png)